profezzorn/ProffieOSDocs/howto/menus.md

 ### Blade Length
 Lets you shorten the blade to match the inserted blade.
+Available with the DYNAMIC_BLADE_LENGTH define.

 ### Clash Threshold
 Lets you adjust the clash threshold.
 Reasonable values range from around 1 to 8.
+Available with the DYNAMIC_CLASH_THRESHOLD define.

 ### Blade Dimming
 Lets you make all your LEDs darker, can be helpful to save on battery, or when using your saber in a dark environment.
+Available with the DYNAMIC_BLADE_DIMMING define.

 # The Edit Presets Menu